 A continuation of the concepts and principles in skin care and other related technologies.
-Topics include advanced instruction in anatomy, physiology, theory, and related skills of facial and skin care technology.
+Topics include advanced instruction in anatomy, physiology, theory, and related skills of facial/aesthetic technology.
 Semester Hours 5 (3 lec/6 lab)

 CSME 2237 Advanced Cosmetology Techniques